sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 - Prometheus: 500M -> 3G

 This change was made to ensure that even if another Sourcegraph service starts consuming more memory than expected and the Kubernetes node has been over-provisioned, that Sourcegraph's monitoring will still have enough memory to run and monitor / send alerts to the site admin.
 For additional information see [#638](https://github.com/sourcegraph/deploy-sourcegraph/pull/638)

-### (optional) Keep LSIF data through manual migration

-If you have previously uploaded code graph data and wish to retain it after upgrading, you will need to perform this migration.

-**Skipping the migration**

-If you choose not to migrate the data, Sourcegraph will use search-based code navigation until you upload code graph data again.

 You may run the following commands to remove the now unused resources: